-The Danube Delta, on the border between Romania and Ukraine, is outstanding in Europe due to it’s size (over 600,000 ha), intact river dynamics, unexploited coastline (shaped by the Danube River and the Black Sea), wide horizons and large-scale landscapes without significant infrastructure.
+The Danube Delta, on the border between Romania and Ukraine, is outstanding in Europe due to its size (over 500,000 ha), intact river dynamics, unexploited coastline (shaped by the Danube River and the Black Sea), wide horizons and large-scale landscapes without significant infrastructure.

 Loading map …